-- A contact that inquired filled out an application form and typed the address slightly different
+- A contact that inquired filled out an application form and typed the address slightly differently.

-Household 1 (1): The first household in the system that has a potential match with household 2.
+Household 1: The first household in the system that has a potential match with Household 2.

-Household 2 (2): The second household in the system that has a potential match with household 1.
+Household 2: The second household in the system that has a potential match with Household 1.

-- Ignored: The match was ignored by an Admin.
+- Ignored: A match that was ignored by an admin/user.

 - 0-124: unknown (very unlikely a match)

 - 225-300: strong match

 - 301 and above: herculean match (extremely likely the households are a match)

 Herculean is the strongest match and is typically safe for bulk merging households.

 Match Strength: This is the verbal strength of the match according to the match score (see above).
 You can click this column header to sort by Match Strength.